mhd0003/au_uav_pkg_groovy/README.md

 rm -rf catkin_ws/build
 ```

-5. Now, move the files and folderes in au_uav_pkg (Arduino, Documentation, ExtraTools, README.md, and src) into the catkin_ws directory.
+5. Now, move the files and folders in au_uav_pkg (Arduino, Documentation, ExtraTools...etc) into the catkin_ws directory.
 You can do this through the Terminal by executing the following commands:
 ```
 mv /au_uav_pkg/Arduino /catkin_ws
 mv /au_uav_pkg/ExtraTools /catkin_ws